 Fun Dip has changed hands several times since its earliest introduction to the snack and candy market.
-First produced by Fruzola Company, this company seems to have become Sunline Inc and sold Fun Dip though its Sunmark Brands division.
-After changing its name to Sunmark, Inc, the company acquired the company Breaker Connections in 1975, and change the name of their brand to Willy Wonka Brands in the year 1980.
-Sunmark Inc and its holdings was eventually acquired by Rowntree Mackintosh Confectionery of the UK, which itself was then purchased by Nestlé in 1988.
+First produced by Fruzola Company, this company seems to have become Sunline Inc and sold the candy through its Sunmark Brands division.
+After changing its name to Sunmark, Inc, the company acquired the company Breaker Connections in 1975, and change the name of its brand to Willy Wonka Brands in the year 1980.
+Sunmark Inc and its holdings were eventually acquired by Rowntree Mackintosh Confectionery of the UK, which itself was then purchased by Nestlé in 1988.
 In 1993, Nestle renamed the acquired company The Willy Wonka Candy Company and re-branded its products as such.

 The Company That Makes Fun Dip

 The company that makes Fun Dip is Nestlé, a Swiss multinational food and drink company headquartered in Vevey, Vaud, Switzerland.
 The Nestlé company acquired Fun Dip from its purchase of Rowntree Mackintosh Confectionery in 1988.
 In the year 1993, Nestlé named the company it bought to The Willy Wonka Candy Company and re-branded the products that came with it.